Here, Will and Guy bring you some amusing correspondence to Santa Claus, Father

 see why I have a new address, and why I can only write one letter between

-you both.
 It all happened like this: one very windy day last November my

 hood blew off and went and stuck on the top of the North Pole.
 I told him